Kossit73/ecommerce/frontend/README.md

 The frontend JavaScript lives in `assets/js/`. `app.js` wires UI events to the API, `tables.js` renders grid views, and `charts.js` wraps Plotly visualizations.
 Styles reside in `assets/css/styles.css`.

 Because everything is static, adjustments only require refreshing the browser—no build step is involved.
+To hard-code a backend target, set `window.ECOM_API_BASE` in `index.html` before `assets/js/app.js` is loaded.